tallforasmurf/CrInPy/craftinginterpreters/Readme.md

 Now when we end a scope, we can go through the names declared in that scope, and any name that has its positive line number, was never used, and can be diagnosed as such.

 OK, I implemented it.
 Not counting commentary, it was a total of 5 lines of code added.
 Nice.

+### Challenge 4

+I don't understand what he's on about with this.
+It looks as if he's trying to patch the high execution time cost of looking up variable references in the resolve map.
+But that could all be eliminated by just storing the resolution depth directly in the `Expr` as discussed above, so I'm skipping this one.